bogdanlab/focus/README.md

 TBD

 ### Importing from PrediXcan
 Importing weights into a single FOCUS database using multiple PrediXcan databases is straightforward.
-The syntax to import is: `focus import PREDIXCAN_DB_FILE predixcan --tissue TISSUE_TYPE --name GTEx --assay rnaseq --output DB_NAME`.
+The syntax to import is:

+    focus import PREDIXCAN_DB_FILE predixcan --tissue TISSUE_TYPE --name GTEx --assay rnaseq --output DB_NAME

 Using this command focus will import weights from the `PREDIXCAN_DB_FILE.db` sqlite database file, mark that the weights correspond to `TISSUE_TYPE`, the name of the reference panel is `GTEx` and the original assay was `rnaseq`.
 This will create a FOCUS-specific sqlite database named`DB_NAME.db`.
 By default if the `--output DB_NAME` setting matches an existing database, then FOCUS will automatically append models, rather than overwrite.

 The following script will compile all GTEx-v7 weights into a single database named `gtex_v7.db` (nb: takes ~ 4 hours to run as it is mostly I/O bound):
 ```